noahpatterson/noahpatterson.me/source/blog/2013-04-20-wmata-nextbus-redesign.markdown

 Just having these options for public transit is extremely convenient, I use the Finder all the time.
 However I find the Finder extremely hard to use.
 There seems to be a simpler way to navigate and gain the information.
 Why isn't the site designed better?

 Perhaps WMATA doesn't have the bandwidth to design for this page.
 Perhaps they don't care.
 Perhaps the designers just don't understand how people use the site.
-All of these are examples of how a solid design process of need finding, user testing, and proper workflow could help design a better site.
+All of these are examples of how a solid design process of need finding, user testing, and proper work flow could help design a better site.

  Whatever the reason I believe my design prototypes can shed some light on how the site and use of the information could be improved.